liulanzheng/PhotonLibOS/README.md

 Note the examples are also built from testing.
 When running performance test, remember to remove CMAKE_BUILD_TYPE=Debug.

-## Who is using Photon
+## About Photon

+Photon was originally created from the storage team of Alibaba Cloud since 2017.
+It's a production ready library, and has been deployed to hundreds of thousands of hosts as the infrastructure of cloud software.
+We would like to make a commitment that Photon will be continuously updated, as long as those cloud software still evolve.

+Some open source projects are using Photon as well, for instance:

 - [containerd/overlaybd](https://github.com/containerd/overlaybd) The storage backend of accelerated container image, providing a layering block-level image format, designed for container, secure container and virtual machine.
-- [data-accelerator/photon-libtcmu](https://github.com/data-accelerator/photon-libtcmu) A TCMU implementation, reworked from libtcmu, acting as a iSCSI target.
+- [data-accelerator/photon-libtcmu](https://github.com/data-accelerator/photon-libtcmu) A TCMU implementation, reworked from tcmu-runner, acting as a iSCSI target.

+Any addition to this list is appreciated, if you have been using Photon, or just enlightened by its coroutine design.

-## Commitment
+## Future work

-TODO: Add our commitment to this project, including history, current status in Alibaba Cloud, and future vision.
+We are building an independent website for developers to view the documents.
+Please stay tuned.